SCLukeyt/javaTube/README.md

 > 5/10/22 - indevVersion r0t1
  - Created Project
  - Created system to take an input of text from a user and give the title of the first video in the search results on youtube for that text input

+> 5/19/22 - indevVersion r0t2
+ - Created class "scraper"
+   - Searches for the input tect on youtube
+   - gives back search results and details + link for the target video
+ - Added preliminary code (currently commented) for discord integration
+   - NOTE: We tried to do the discord stuff first, and it did not go well, please wish us luck in integration

 ##